YehudaGold/context-component/README.md

 export default ThemeContext.connect(otherComponent, mapContextToProps);
 ```
-The class `connect` HOC takes three parameters:
+The component `connect` HOC method takes three parameters:
 * `WrappedComponent` - The component to connect.
 * `mapContextsToProps` - Callback with two parameters `context` and `ownProps` (props assigned by the parent component), and returns new object of props, enabling you to transform, rename and pick the relevant values from the context.
 * `options` - Optional object with the keys:
-    * `memo` - Memorizes the component to not re-render if there aren't changes to ownProps or context state.
+    * `memo` - Memorizes the `WrappedComponent` to not re-render if there aren't changes to the value returned from `mapContextsToProps`.
-    Boolean value for whether or not to shallow check (defaults to true) or functional value for a custom equality check
+    Boolean type for whether or not to memorizes with shallow check, or function type for memorizes with a custom equality check, **defaulted to true.**
-    * `forwardRef` - Forwards the ref prop to the WrappedComponent's ref.
-Boolean value defaulted to 'false'.
+    * `forwardRef` - Forwards the ref prop to the `WrappedComponent` ref.
+    Boolean value,  .
 ---

 Or consume the context by rendering the `ContextComponent.Consumer`: